English ivy English ivy, a common Blue Mountains environmental weed

 What is an environmental weed?

-Brown Cuckoo Dove and plant seed Lawson - P Ardill 2024 Brown Cuckoo Dove consuming plant seed Lawson - P Ardill 2024
+Brown Cuckoo Dove consuming plant fruits/seed Lawson - P Ardill 2024 Brown Cuckoo Dove consuming plant fruits/seed Lawson - P Ardill 2024

 How are weeds spread?